jcoleman45/6300test/Project2/D1/UseCaseModel.md

 - Scenarios: Customer scans his/her credit card, and payment is completed with money discount.

-### 2.10 UC10: MAKE TRANSACTION WITH 5% DISCOUNT & MONEY DISCOUNT
+### 2.10 UC10: PERFORM TRANSACTION WITH 5% DISCOUNT & MONEY DISCOUNT
 - Requirements: In this use case, system could make transaction with 5% discount and money discount.

 - Pre-conditions: Customer buys products.
 The customer's status is gold.
 Customer has money reward in his/her account.